-Some offering proceeds may also be used for offering expenses, including without limitation, legal fees, printing fees, filing fees or accounting fees (cumulatively estimated to be less than 1% of the total offering if fully subscribed).
-We reserve the right in the future and without notice to engage either a placement agent or broker-dealer (or both) to assist in selling our common stock offered hereby and, in the event that we do engage such placement agent or broker-dealer (or both), the resulting professional fees will reduce our proceeds from this Offering by the amount of the total of such fees and commissions.
+Some offering proceeds may also be used for offering expenses, including without limitation, legal fees, printing fees, filing fees, or accounting fees (cumulatively estimated to be less than 1% of the total offering if fully subscribed).
+We have engaged Michael E. Tobin to support our sales efforts to institutional investors, and he is entitled to commissions of 0.25% of the amount of capital raised from investors introduced by him, payable in cash or equivalent value of our Company shares, at our discretion.
+Once earned, to the extent we pay such commissions in cash, they would reduce proceeds to us from this offering.
+We reserve the right in the future and without notice to engage additional placements agent or broker-dealers (or both) to assist in selling our common stock offered hereby and, in the event that we do engage such placement agent or broker-dealer (or both), the resulting professional fees will reduce our proceeds from this Offering by the amount of the total of such fees and commissions.